Alice Nielsen: Broadway

 Alice Nielsen in 1900, age 28, was America's biggest box-office draw.
 "We love our Nielsen, and proud she is an American", said the press.
 Touring 40,000 miles a year in North America between 1896 and 1901, her shows were Standing Room Only.
 In New York City, Nielsen became a Broadway star in Victor Herbert's The Serenade.
 Herbert had written his sixth operetta for prima donna Alice Nielsen and her newly formed Alice Nielsen Opera Company.
 Nielsen toured North America for three years before reaching London in 1901 in The Fortune Teller.
-Pushed by business conflicts, Nielsen abandoned her Company and left to study grand opera, coached in the Italian repertoire by Enrico Bevignani, who had coached Swedish operatic soprano, Christine Nilsson.
+Pushed by business conflicts, Nielsen abandoned her Company and left to study grand opera, coached in the Italian repertoire by Enrico Bevignani, who had coached Swedish operatic soprano, Christina Nilsson.